-It has also been proposed for pregnant ladies to limit the consumption in their diet to 400 calories.
-Typically an espresso drink has approximately 212 mg so it’s not advised to use it during pregnancy.
+It has also been proposed that pregnant ladies limit the consumption of their diet to 400 calories.
+Typically an espresso drink has approximately 212 mg, so it’s not advised to use it during pregnancy.

 Is Starbucks Frappuccino safe during pregnancy?

 Frappuccinos are popular among the crowd.
-You could sample them in many different flavors such as Peppermint White Chocolate Mocha.
-Almost all of the flavors are low in caffeine and can easily be drunk.
-The drink has approximately 15g dietary weight and more than 600 calories.
-If it’s your aim to lose a bit of weight and calories, it might actually hurt!
+You could sample them in different flavors, such as Peppermint White Chocolate Mocha.
+Almost all the flavors are low in caffeine and can easily be drunk.
+However, the drink has approximately 15g of dietary weight and more than 600 calories.
+So if you aim to lose a bit of weight and calories, it might hurt!

 What Starbucks drink does not contain caffeine?

-Non-coffee drink in Starbucks is made up of tea, lemonades and juices.
-Coffee-free Starbucks drinks contain herbal tea without caffeine, juices, steams and warm chocolate.
+Non-coffee drink in Starbucks is made up of tea, lemonades, and juices.
+Coffee-free Starbucks drinks contain herbal tea without caffeine, fluids, steams, and warm chocolate.

 What tea from Starbucks is pregnancy safe?

-Chai Tea Latte – created with chai tea, the caffeine in this latte comes from the chai tea.
-Fortunately, Starbucks’ chai contains all of its ingredients which can be used for pregnancy as it is safe.
+Chai Tea Latte – created with chai tea, the caffeine comes from chai tea.
+Fortunately, Starbucks’ chai contains all its ingredients that can be used for pregnancy as it is safe.